alan-ananyase/Internship_ML_Projects/Internship_Project_Week_13/A4_Product_Review_Summarization_Project/README.md

 - The minimum rating given by the user to the product.
 - Review summary keywords extracted for each product.
 - You may include any other relevant information you may feel like.<br>
-Your code should be well commented and also mention the brief reasoning behind all the steps and assumptions you have made in order to arrive to your solution.
+<br>Your code should be well commented and also mention the brief reasoning behind all the steps and assumptions you have made in order to arrive to your solution.
 Save the resultant dataframe to json file.
 Also save the trained model used for this task.<br>
 #### SUBMISSION:<br>
 Submit your jupyter notebook or python file, resultant dataframe and saved model in a zipped file.